mohammedyh/npr/README.md

 ## Features

-- Display scripts in an interactive list which can be navigated through using vim motions or arrow keys
+- Display scripts in an interactive list navigable via vim motions or arrow keys
 - Auto-detect package manager from npm, pnpm, yarn and bun
 - Scripts are sorted in alphabetical order
-- Auto-install dependencies if package.json is found but `node_modules` isn't
+- Auto-install install dependencies if needed

-## Todo

-- [ ] Look at how to properly structure a Go program